 Broccoli contains FODMAPs (fructose) and therefore this depends on the portion size.
 The FODMAP content is also different depending on the part of the broccoli you are eating.

-Monash university recommends that the follow portion sizes are low FODMAP (4):
+Monash University recommends that the following portion sizes are low FODMAP (4):

 - 3/4 cup of broccoli heads

 - ¼ cup of broccoli stems

 How much broccoli you can tolerate without triggering your IBS symptoms depends on your fructose sensitivity (4).
 This can vary from person to person.